 GEC shall maintain a record of any allegation against Staff of Sexual Misconduct, Student Sexual Abuse, child abuse, or the failure to report child abuse, as well as the outcome of any subsequent investigation.
-The record shall be maintained by GEC's General Counsel or the VP of Human Resources for GEC (or its management company).
+The record shall be maintained by GEC's General Counsel or the Chief of People and Culturefor GEC (or its management company).